Kieranties/SimpleVersion/docs/articles/configuration.md

 Additionally, any branch beginning with _release/_ will strip the release label and have the height added into the metadata.

+> [!WARNING]
+> Overrides will allow the same commit to be built with different versions
+> depending on the current branch.

 Replacement Tokens
 ------------------